"""A class for manipulating time series based on measurements at

 timeseries_list = list(timeseries_list)

-for index, timeseries in enumerate(timeseries_list):
+for index, ts in enumerate(timeseries_list):

 state = [ts.default for ts in timeseries_list]